Brdy: Potential future developments

 Several studies have been carried out on the future of the Brdy mountains, with particular focus on preserving its natural state.
 This was contradicted by government plans to create a new US high-security military installation in the military area.
 In late 2008, press reports indicated that the radar site would be about two kilometres northeast of Mišov, approximately at 49.64°N 13.74°E. A fierce public debate followed, with the majority of the media and the government supporting the project, and local residents and peace activists opposing it.
 Public opinion was divided, but a majority of Czechs were opposed.
 This debate became the focus of the Czech documentary comedy, Czech Peace (2010).
 In December 2014, the Czech parliament passed a law abolishing the military status of the Brdy mountains, which will come into effect in January 2016.
-There is an ongoing dispute, as the new legislation includes some other changes, including border changes between the Central Bohemian and Pilsen regions, with Pilsen Region taking over a significant area of the current Central Bohemian Region.
+There is an ongoing dispute, as the new legislation includes some other changes, including border changes between the Central Bohemian and Plzeň regions, with Plzeň Region taking over a significant area of the current Central Bohemian Region.

+In February 2025, authorities realized that beavers populating the area had naturally established a series of dams, achieving the intended environmental objectives without human intervention.